5bentz/linux-asus-t100/T100TA_guide.md

 - Ubuntu: https://www.ubuntu.com/download/desktop
 - Xubuntu: https://xubuntu.org/download
 - Other torrents: http://torrent.ubuntu.com/

+Note: Download the *64 bit version*.
+32 bit versions may fail to boot.

 ### 2. Flash the installation media
 Flash the installation media.
 We will need to write on it afterwards, so do not use `dd` or *DD mode*.